mpbraendli/dabtools/README.md

 dabtools is work-in-progress set of tools for reception, recording and playback of DAB and DAB+ digital radio broadcasts.
-It currently supports the Psion Wavefinder USB DAB tuner and any SDR tuner supported by the RTL-SDR project.
+It currently supports the Psion Wavefinder USB DAB tuner, any SDR tuner supported by the RTL-SDR project and offers experimental support for the HackRF.

 It is heavily based on David Crawley's "OpenDAB" software for the Psion Wavefinder and David May's "rtl-dab" SDR DAB demodulator, and